body of water near green landscape

 Filters

-Australia is home to a variety of hiking trails from coastal trails to Australia’s outback.
-The Larapinta Trail in the Northern Territory is one of the most famous hiking trails, spanning approximately 223km through the heart of the West MacDonnell Ranges.
-Hike through the Australian outback with its ancient landscapes and Aboriginal cultural sites.
+Australia is home to a variety of hiking trails from coastal trails to the outback.
+The Larapinta Trail in the Northern Territory is one of the most famous hiking trails, reaching roughly 223km through the heart of the West MacDonnell Ranges.

-New Zealand, known for its diverse landscapes and well-maintained trails, offers some of the best hiking in Oceania.
-The Milford Track is often a highlight for many, traversing 53km through Fiordland National Park.
-Known for its rainforests, rugged mountains, and waterfalls, the hiking trail takes four days to complete, ending at the stunning Milford Sound.
+New Zealand, known for its diverse landscapes and well-maintained trails, has some of the best-known hiking in Oceania.
+For those lucky enough to get permits, the Milford Track is often a highlight, going 53km through Fiordland National Park.
+Known for its rainforests, mountains, and waterfalls, the trail takes four days to complete, ending at the famous Milford Sound.

-Another notable trail is the Tongariro Alpine Crossing in the North Island, a one-day trek that spans 19.5km.
-It passes through volcanic terrain, climbing active volcanoes, emerald lakes, and huge craters.
+Another notable trail, this time for a day hike, is the Tongariro Alpine Crossing in the North Island, a one-day trek of 19.5 kilometers.
+It passes through volcanic terrain, where you’ll climb active volcanoes, as well as pass emerald lakes and huge craters.

-The Routeburn Track bridges the gap between Fiordland and Mount Aspiring National Parks.
-This 32km hike takes three days and offers a journey through ancient forests, alpine gardens, and serene lakes, with panoramic views over the Southern Alps.
+The Routeburn Track is a great trail if you’d like to see two parks, as it bridges the gap between Fiordland and Mount Aspiring National Parks.
+This 32km hike takes three days and is a trail through forests as well as alpine meadows and lakes, with gorgeous views of the Southern Alps.

 Hike the Te Araroa